 Two separate entries with adjacent times.

-Same result, fewer taps.
+Same result, no taps at all.
 The previous timer's end time and the new timer's start time are the same minute.

-Complications put Timesheet on your watch face so you can act without opening anything.
+Complications put Timesheet on your watch face so the timer is never more than a tap away.

 Smaller watch faces (Modular Compact, Infograph) get the most use.
-The complication updates every few minutes on its own and instantly when you raise the wrist.
+The complication updates regularly on its own, and tapping it drops you straight into the app.

 Siri on the watch works against the same shortcuts you set on the iPhone.
 The phrases: